josephsnyder/doc-test/Documentation/SetupTestingEnvironment.rst

 .. figure:: http://code.osehra.org/content/named/SHA1/eda76241-cmakeGUIFunctionalSIK.png
     :align: center

-    Figure 80A: Showing the TEST_VISTA_FUNCTIONAL_SIK option in the CMake-GUI
+    :alt: Showing the TEST_VISTA_FUNCTIONAL_SIK option in the CMake-GUI

 After Pressing configure you can see some new variables come up on Windows.
 Since the CPRS executable can only be run within a Windows environment, this option will do nothing on a Linux/GTM or Linux/Cache environment.

 .. figure:: http://code.osehra.org/content/named/SHA1/231d5fdd-cmakeGUIFunctionalSIKConfigure.png
     :align: center

-    Figure 80B: Showing the variables needed for the TEST_VISTA_FUNCTIONAL_SIK.
+    :alt: Showing the variables needed for the TEST_VISTA_FUNCTIONAL_SIK.

 Those variables ask for path to the two GUIs that were either downloaded from the above line or already on the system.